alive-and-hungry/nvim/README.md

 I'm trying this as an alternative:
 - https://github.com/nvim-lua/kickstart.nvim/blob/master/init.lua
 - video introduction to the kickstart repo https://www.youtube.com/watch?v=stqUbv-5u2s
+- to remove it, remove also ~/.local/state/nvim and ~/.local/share/nvim

 ## Installation
 Install Neovim simply by downloading the latest nvim.appimage from